Frequently asked questions

 You can be a voice for nature by donating to support the work of Forest & Bird in regional councils, courtrooms, and the halls of Parliament.
 Forest & Bird’s environmental and legal specialists are in all these places, speaking up for nature.

-We have added some birds this year, including several that have gone extinct in the past 100 years, as part of our centennial, but there would be a long list to navigate if we had all of them there.
-If you want a bird added to the competition, just send us an email.
+We already have over 70 species in the competition, if we added all the bird species in New Zealand, it would be a very long list to navigate and most would not have campaign managers.
+However we are pretty flexible, so If you want a bird added to the competition, just send us an email.
 But be warned, we will definitely expect you to put your hand up as campaign manager for that bird!

 Q: Can I campaign for a bird?